-Borderline Personality Disorder Dialectical Behavior Therapy
+Borderline Personality Disorder Dialectical Behavior Therapy – what to know

 If you or someone you love one has recently been diagnosed with borderline personality disorder and/or a substance use disorder, it is common to feel uneasy, isolated, or overwhelmed.
 One of the best things that anyone can do after a recent diagnosis is to learn the facts about the mental health condition, as well as the available treatment options.
 Both borderline personality disorder and substance abuse can be treated through dialectical behavior therapy.
 Before beginning treatment, here are some things you need to know: